 Comprehension Purpose Questions:

 To me, this implies two things: Either WE set a purpose for them.
 Or THEY set a purpose for THEMSELVES.
 Both are essential.
 Most sane people don't do things they don't have reasons for.
 Reading isn't any different.
 Setting a purpose before you read allows you to, well, have a purpose.
-In addition, it allows you to:
+In addition, it allows you to:- have a basis from which to examine the ideas,

-• think actively,
+- think actively,

-• have a standard from which to monitor comprehension,
+- have a standard from which to monitor comprehension,

-• and establish what content you must review to reach understanding (Center for the Improvement of Early Reading Achievement, 2001; Collins-Block, Rodgers & Johnson, 2004; Coyne, Chard, Zipoli, & Ruby, 2007; Duke & Pearson, 2002; Dycha, 2012; Vaughn & Linan-Thompson, 2004).
+- and establish what content you must review to reach understanding (Center for the Improvement of Early Reading Achievement, 2001; Collins-Block, Rodgers & Johnson, 2004; Coyne, Chard, Zipoli, & Ruby, 2007; Duke & Pearson, 2002; Dycha, 2012; Vaughn & Linan-Thompson, 2004).

 Set by the Teacher: The reading academies suggested that teachers develop and pose Comprehension Purpose Questions (CPQ's) before students read.
 The example in the academy came from an article on the Shasta Dam.
 "How does the Shasta Dam help people in California?" and "How is the building of the Shasta Dam an example of humans overcoming nature?" were two good examples of CPQ's.
 "In what state is the Shasta Dam?" and "When was the Shasta Dam built? were non examples.